 - Pequeno Teatro – a small but popular theater in El Centro – with capacity in its larger space for about 400 spectators.

-And we plan to look at some additional theaters in the Medellín area.
+Also, we plan to look at a few additional theaters in the Medellín area in detail plus publish a comprehensive guide to all the theaters in Medellín.

 The Bottom Line: Teatro Lido